 - Monon Community Center (Carmel): Indoor lap pool, adventure slides, and an activity pool.
 Free for members; $13 kids (3–15), $16 adults (16+) for nonmembers.

-- Goldfish Swim School (Carmel, Fishers, Greenwood): Heated 90-degree pool with colorful décor and a parent viewing area.
+- Goldfish Swim School (Carmel, Fishers, Greenwood): Heated 90-degree pool with colorful decor and a parent viewing area.

-- Splash Island (Plainfield): Indoor pool with slides, geysers, lazy river, basketball, and lap pool. $10 kids 5-17, $8 for 4 & under, $11 adults.
+- Splash Island (Plainfield): Indoor pool with slides, geysers, lazy river, basketball, and lap pool. $10 kids 5–17, $8 for 4 and under, $11 adults.

 - George Washington Community School Pool (Indianapolis): High school pool with a giant floating obstacle course and rock wall.
 Free under 2; $2 kids 3–17; $3 adults